When considering an n-note set's potential voice leadings to transpositions of a goal (along the lines

 Numeric vector of the transposition indices that are inflection points.
 Length of result

-, except in the case of some multisets, which can have fewer inflection points.
+matches size of set, except in the case of some multisets, which can have fewer inflection points.

 Examples